Vascular Cognitive Impairment

 - Must demonstrate cerebrovascular disease sufficient to account for cognitive deficits:

-- Single strategically placed infarct (thalamus, caudate, angular gyrus)
+- A single strategic infarct (thalamus, caudate, angular gyrus), OR

 - Extensive/confluent white matter hyperintensities (Fazekas grade 3)